Upper School World Language

 Open to: Grades 11 & 12

-Prerequisite: Approval of teacher and department chair, typically after Honors Spanish III, Spanish IV or another AT Spanish course
+Prerequisites: Approval of teacher and department chair, typically after Honors Spanish III, Spanish IV or another AT Spanish course

 This course is designed for advanced Spanish students interested in attaining fluency in Spanish by exploring major contemporary and historical themes and perspectives from the Spanish-speaking world.
-We examine authentic sources including literature, film and other media sources such as news, podcasts, music, social media, and television programs.
-Some titles include medieval and modern works such as La casa de Bernarda Alba by Federico García Lorca, El burlador de Sevilla by Tirso de Molina, El ingenioso hidalgo don Quijote de la Mancha by Miguel de Cervantes, and films including La lengua de las mariposas by Spanish director, José Luis Cerda, and the documentary film, Living on One Dollar, by directors Chris Temple, Zach Ingrasci, Sean Leonard and Sean Kusanagi.
-Students work both collaboratively and independently to research, analyze, and present cultural and literary topics including their creating a non-profit organization and accompanying Google Site to address a real-world problem in the Spanish-speaking world.
+We examine authentic sources including literature, film and other media such as news broadcasts, podcasts, music, social media, and television programs.
+Some titles include medieval and modern works such as La casa de Bernarda Alba by Federico García Lorca, El burlador de Sevilla by Tirso de Molina, El ingenioso hidalgo don Quijote de la Mancha by Miguel de Cervantes, and films including La lengua de las mariposas by Spanish director José Luis Cerda, and the documentary film, Living on One Dollar, by directors Chris Temple, Zach Ingrasci, Sean Leonard and Sean Kusanagi.
+Students work both collaboratively and independently to research, analyze, and present cultural and literary topics including creating a non-profit organization and accompanying Google Site to address a real-world problem in the Spanish-speaking world.
 Proficiency in Spanish is developed and enhanced through class discussions, dialogues, debates, formal writing, and presentations as well as through intensive review of language structure, including vocabulary amplification from our readings and other course materials.
 Students continue to study and be tested on advanced grammar units.
 This course is taught exclusively in Spanish and students are expected to discuss and write only in Spanish.
 The two Advanced Topic courses in Spanish are offered in alternating years.
-This course will be offered in 2023-24.
+This course will next be offered in 2025-26.

 Open to: Grades 11 & 12

-Prerequisite: Recommendation of teacher and department chair, typically after Honors Spanish III, Spanish IV or another AT Spanish course
+Prerequisites: Recommendation of teacher and department chair, typically after Honors Spanish III, Spanish IV or another AT Spanish course

 Advanced Topics Spanish students develop and strengthen their linguistic and analytical skills in Spanish through examining authentic poetry, prose, plays, film, and other media sources.
 This AT Spanish course explores emerging voices and themes centering on the fight against social injustice and the pursuit of equal rights for all, especially for the disempowered.
 Some titles include poetry by Alfonsina Storni, Julia de Burgos and Sor Juana Inés de la Cruz, La vida de Lazarillo de Tormes y de sus fortunas y adversidades by an anonymous author, and the documentary film, El silencio de otros by Spanish directors Almudena Carracedo and Robert Bahar.
 Students reflect and present through creative and analytical writings, skits, debates, journal entries, interactive presentations, poetry recitations, and podcasts.
 Students continue to study and be tested on advanced grammar units.
 This course is taught exclusively in Spanish and students are expected to discuss and write only in Spanish.
 The two Advanced Topic courses in Spanish are offered in alternating years.
-This course will next be offered in 2024-25.
+This course will next be offered in 2026-27